 - Since 1999, the Conservancy has acquired over 800 acres of the floodplain forests, wetlands and prairies that comprise Big Darby’s headwaters.
 Purchased from willing sellers, these lands represent the foundation of the Conservancy’s larger conservation vision for the area.

 View a slideshow of the the Big Darby Creek headwaters restoration project.

-The preserve features a handicap-accessible trail and interpretive signage showcasing the importance of the headwaters to people and wildlife.
+The preserve features a 2.6 miles round-trip trail and interpretive signage showcasing the importance of the headwaters to people and wildlife.